aholmes2534/RocketWZF/README.md

 # Project Boost
- Game developed using Unity, following a Udemy course.
+ Game developed using Unity, while improvising on a Udemy course.